 - To relieve poverty and advance humanitarian projects.

-We at AIM are committed in our efforts to spread peace, tolerance and co-existence; and to promote social harmony as contained in our rich and abundant Islamic heritage.
-AIM believes that the continual pursuit of its objectives will create a better world for Muslims and non-Muslims alike.
+We at ROIA are committed in our efforts to spread peace, tolerance and co-existence; and to promote social harmony as contained in our rich and abundant Islamic heritage.
+ROIA believes that the continual pursuit of its objectives will create a better world for Muslims and non-Muslims alike.

-Empowerment: AIM strives to empower the Shia community and wider Ummah at large.
-In this respect, AIM disseminates a universal outlook with regards to Islamic thought and practise.
+Empowerment: ROIA strives to empower the Shia community and wider Ummah at large.
+In this respect, ROIA disseminates a universal outlook with regards to Islamic thought and practise.
 We firmly believe that a comprehensive understanding of Islam is the foundation of a strong and self-aware community.
-At AIM, we thus focus on empowerment through education and critical self-awareness.
+At ROIA, we thus focus on empowerment through education and critical self-awareness.

 Dialogue: Healthy coexistence with different ideologies and faith groups has deep roots in the Islamic tradition.
-Inspired by this proud heritage, the AIM continually seeks to create opportunities for dialogue and respectful discourse.
-AIM’s orientation fits within the overall objective of fostering a positive and healthy Islamic presence in the different arenas.
+Inspired by this proud heritage, the ROIA continually seeks to create opportunities for dialogue and respectful discourse.
+ROIA’s orientation fits within the overall objective of fostering a positive and healthy Islamic presence in the different arenas.

 The path of the AhlulBayt (as) places emphasis on the need to spread the teachings of Islam.

-At AIM, we strongly believe that the dissemination of a proper understanding of Islam is of crucial importance and since its inception AIM has utilised a wide array of mediums in Islamic propagation.
-In addition to educational events, AIM has embarked on the publication and distribution of Islamic literature.
+At ROIA, we strongly believe that the dissemination of a proper understanding of Islam is of crucial importance and since its inception ROIA has utilised a wide array of mediums in Islamic propagation.
+In addition to educational events, ROIA has embarked on the publication and distribution of Islamic literature.

-As part of its Tabligh activities, AIM organises awareness campaigns with the aim of making Islamic teachings accessible to the wider public.
-Notably, the success of the Ashura Awareness campaign stands out as a prime example of AIM’s activities in this front.
-Also, With the rise of alternative media, AIM continues to explore new mediums for Islamic propagation and in this regard, in 2009, AIM set-up a technical multimedia team to develop and enhance Islamic multimedia.
+As part of its Tabligh activities, ROIA organises awareness campaigns with the aim of making Islamic teachings accessible to the wider public.
+Notably, the success of the Ashura Awareness campaign stands out as a prime example of ROIA’s activities in this front.
+Also, With the rise of alternative media, ROIA continues to explore new mediums for Islamic propagation and in this regard, in 2009, ROIA set-up a technical multimedia team to develop and enhance Islamic multimedia.

-Below are some highlights of AIM’s initiatives in the arena of Tabligh:
+Below are some highlights of ROIA’s initiatives in the arena of Tabligh:

-- Events: Since its inception, AIM has organised an array of events that cover the annual calendar.
-These events are in different formats, from conferences and seminars, to traditional majalis and courses.
+- Events: Since its inception, ROIA has organised an array of events that cover the annual calendar.
+These events are in different formats, from conferences and seminars, to traditional Majalis and courses.
 They are geared towards raising the overall educational levels, creating a sense of community and fostering opportunities for networking.

-- Distribution of Free Islamic Literature: In the summer of 2007, AIM launched a book campaign in which a free book with free delivery would be sent for any household requesting such across the United Kingdom.
-Launched on the AIM website, we managed to reach hundreds of homes through this initiative.
-To date, AIM has given out more than 10,000 books free of charge.
-We have also delivered Islamic material books upon request to an array of countries including the United States, Canada, Australia, Germany, Sweden, Malaysia, the Phillipines, Ghana, Nigeria and the Ivory Coast.
+- Distribution of Free Islamic Literature: In the summer of 2007, ROIA launched a book campaign in which a free book with free delivery would be sent for any household requesting such across the world.
+Launched on the ROIA website, we managed to reach hundreds of homes through this initiative.
+To date, ROIA has given out more than 10,000 books free of charge.
+We have also delivered Islamic material books upon request to an array of countries including the United States, Canada, Australia, Germany, Sweden, Malaysia, the Philippines, Ghana, Nigeria and the Ivory Coast.

 - Islamic Multimedia: The Mission has a rich and growing archive of exclusive multimedia footage.
 Collected over the years, this audio-visual content is made available to a worldwide audience through our website.
 The need for high quality educational content in the English language has been further emphasised by the launch of several television stations and different partnerships have been brokered to provide material to this medium also.

-- Ashura Awareness Campaign: AIM founded the Ashura Awareness campaign in 2005 to promote the message and teachings of Imam Hussain (as).
+- Ashura Awareness Campaign: ROIA founded the Ashura Awareness campaign in 2005 to promote the message and teachings of Imam Hussain (as).
 The campaign has grown significantly from its humble beginnings into an indispensable part of the propagation efforts of Muslim students at university.
-Each year, AIM publishes thousands of leaflets and provides Islamic material for distribution to students at universities across the United Kingdom.
-Since launching the campaign, AIM has distributed more than 100,000 leaflets and hundreds of books free of charge.
+Each year, ROIA publishes thousands of leaflets and provides Islamic material for distribution to students at universities across the world.
+Since launching the campaign, ROIA has distributed more than 100,000 leaflets and hundreds of books free of charge.

-- AIM Store – Online Islamic Shopping: AIM hosted an online Islamic store on its website where visitors could purchase books, multimedia CDs and DVDs as well as Islamic merchandise.
+- ROIA Store – Online Islamic Shopping: ROIA hosted an online Islamic store on its website where visitors could purchase books, multimedia CDs and DVDs as well as Islamic merchandise.
 We are pleased to note that since its launch in 2008, we processed more than 1000 orders to a global audience.
 This project is currently not operational for logistical reasons.

-Below are some of AIM’s initiatives in youth development:
+Below are some of ROIA’s initiatives in youth development:

-- Student Services: AIM seeks to do its utmost to cater for the needs of students, particularly during their university phase.
+- Student Services: ROIA seeks to do its utmost to cater for the needs of students, particularly during their university phase.
 To develop the capacity of our youths, the Mission facilitates initiatives that promote education, religious awareness and identity building.
-Prominent amongst these, AIM provides speakers, Islamic resources and general support for student environments.
+Prominent amongst these, ROIA provides speakers, Islamic resources and general support for student environments.

-- Recreational Activities: In addition to educational events, AIM feels it is important for the community to provide avenues for our youths to partake in recreational activities in Islamic environments.
-To this effect, AIM has organised sports and cultural activities for young brothers and sisters.
+- Recreational Activities: In addition to educational events, ROIA feels it is important for the community to provide avenues for our youths to partake in recreational activities in Islamic environments.
+To this effect, ROIA has organised sports and cultural activities for young brothers and sisters.
 However, energy and resources still need to be focused in this area to improve the overall welfare of our community.

 According to the Islamic perspective, a truly Godly society will always remain elusive without crucial participation of its women.
 The very faith of Islam is indebted to the contributions and sacrifices of lofty personalities like Lady Fatima (as) and Lady Zainab (as).
 The role of women is therefore an integral component of the Islamic vision for a better future.

-Below are some of AIM’s efforts in promoting sisters initiatives:
+Below are some of ROIA’s efforts in promoting sisters’ initiatives:

-- Networking and Interfacing: At AIM, we believe the process of empowerment does not stop at organising community events.
-The Sisters Committee is thus involved in coordinating and interfacing with other groups affairs across different communities.
+- Networking and Interfacing: At ROIA, we believe the process of empowerment does not stop at organising community events.
+The Sister’s Committee is thus involved in coordinating and interfacing with other groups affairs across different communities.
 In this regard, the Mission seeks to provide parallel services to the wider community.